Huang Jiulang

-"Cut Sleeve" (黄九郎 (Huáng Jiǔláng)) is a short story by Pu Songling first published in the third volume of Strange Stories from a Chinese Studio.
+"Huang Jiulang" (黄九郎 (Huáng Jiǔláng)) is a short story by Pu Songling first published in the third volume of Strange Stories from a Chinese Studio.
 The story features He Shican, a homosexual studio owner who becomes smitten with Huang Jiulang, a fox spirit, and their subsequent lives as a reborn government official and the lover of another gay official, respectively.
-"Cut Sleeve" is notable for being a full-length narrative on homosexuality in China; the title alludes to Emperor Ai of Han's same-sex relationship with Dong Xian.
+"Huang Jiulang" is notable for being a full-length narrative on homosexuality in China; one of its English translated titles, "Cut Sleeve", alludes to Emperor Ai of Han's same-sex relationship with Dong Xian.

 Background

 Pu Songling was a Qing dynasty author active in the seventeenth century.
 Homosexuality in China was regarded as a taboo and "off-centre" practice.
 Chinese society saw homosexuality as an "illness (...) (or) addiction (癖) over which one does not have control" that stemmed from "sexual frustration or sense of inferiority".

 An oft-used euphemism during Pu's time for male homosexuality was "cut-sleeve", a reference to "the passion of the cut sleeve" between Liu Xin, better known as Emperor Ai of Han, and Han politician Dong Xian.
-According to History of the Han, the emperor, upon finding Dong sleeping on his sleeve, and having been called to a meeting while lying with his lover, cut off his sleeve rather than stir the boy from his sleep.
+According to History of the Han, the emperor, upon finding Dong sleeping on his sleeve, and having been called to a meeting while lying with his lover, cut off his sleeve rather than stir the man from his sleep.